klaytn/klaytn-docs/docs/toolkit/klaytn-safe.md

 As the name implies, a multi-signature wallet is a digital wallet that requires two, three, or more private keys from different sources to confirm and execute a crypto transaction.

-For example: You can imagine a multi-signature wallet as a safe that has three locks, and the three keys required to open the safe are with three different individuals, thus requiring their joint consent to open.
+For example, you can imagine a multi-signature wallet as a safe that has three locks.
+The three keys required to open the safe are with three different individuals, thus requiring their joint consent to open.

 Here are the main benefits of multisig wallets: